EU-ECDC/EpiSignalDetection/README.md

 # Description
-The EpiSignalDetection package allows the user to explore time series for signal detection.
+The 'EpiSignalDetection' package allows the user to explore time series for signal detection.
-It is specifically designed to detect possible outbreaks using infectious disease surveillance data at EU/EEA or country level.
+It is specifically designed to detect possible outbreaks using infectious disease surveillance data at the European Union / European Economic Area or country level.

 The package includes: